jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

   ],
   [
     *Add the Food*: \
-    - *Powder:* weigh the amount (e.g., 0.50 g).
+    - *If powder:* weigh the amount (e.g., 0.50 g).
 If possible, do this in a different room from the patient.
-    - *Liquid:* Use a syringe to measure the volume (e.g., 0.5 ml).
+    - *If liquid:* Use a syringe to measure the volume (e.g., 0.5 ml).

     Add the food to the water you prepared in step 1.
   ],